ruuda/blog/posts/rcl-patch.md

 but tooling support for that is more limited.

-The RCL configuration language supports all the above approaches that enable automation to update configuration.
+The RCL configuration language supports multiple approaches that enable automation to update configuration.
 With imports,
-it can combine human-managed and machine-managed files into a single result, and with `rcl patch`, it has a built-in way to safely edit RCL documents while preserving comments.
+it can combine human-managed and machine-managed files into a single result, and with `rcl patch`, it has a built-in way to safely edit RCL documents while preserving comments and formatting.